guardian/roku/README.md

 Watch your favourite Guardian videos directly on your Roku device.

-This demo was built for the Guardian Hackday March 2017
+This hack was built for the Guardian Hackday March 2017

 Screenshots
 -----------